digao-dalpiaz/DzListHeader/readme.md

 `MinWidth` = Column MinWidth when resizing

-`Name` = Column Name to find the column (ColByName function) and for Save/Load customization (SaveCustom/LoadCustom functions)
+`Name` = Column Name to find the column (ColByName function) and for Save/Load customization (SaveCustom/LoadCustom functions).
+*The customization requires column name because you may change your project, and in this case the columns will be keeped in correct order based on columns names.*

 `Sizeable` = Allow column resize